Why would someone write an article on buying versus renting a home?

 But that’s kind of like looking up health information online…

-It’s good to get some thoughts and perspective.
+It’s good to get some thoughts and perspectives.
 Educate yourself.
 But it’s not necessarily proper for you to diagnose and treat yourself.

 Same when it comes to financial and real estate decisions.